fzi-forschungszentrum-informatik/BEMCom/services/monitors/grafana/readme.md

 **Meta data** is toggled by a switch.
 The received table-like data gives information on all available datapoints.

 **Timeseries data** can be of the above described data types.
 Simply choose the datapoint by its short name and the datatype.
+The dropdown also features a autoselection when typing.

-TODO: implement autocompletion instead of dropdown for datapoint selection. <br>
+TODO?: implement autocompletion instead of dropdown for datapoint selection. <br>
 TODO: implement auto detection of available data types for the selected datapoint.

 #### Development